luidias/ShearND_C67/README.md

 - Columns 1-3 are the X, Y, Z displacements of the superior vertebra relative to the inferior, measured im mm.
 - Columns 4-6 are the X, Y, Z rotations of the same, measured in degrees.
 - Columns 7-9 are the X, Y, Z loads generated during the test.
+- Columns 10-12 are the X, Y, Z moments generated during the test, in Newton-Meters.

 ## Specimen Info.csv